anumahd/Five-Year-Historical-Performance-of-FTSE100-and-Bitcoin-Prices-in-GBP/README.md

 Each .py file answers questions given and explains the train of thought and some of the code.

-- **data.csv`**: CSV file containing cleaned and merged data of FTSE100 and Bitcoin prices with calculated metrics.
+- **final_data.csv`**: CSV file containing cleaned and merged data of FTSE100 and Bitcoin prices with calculated metrics.

 ### License